AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

 # Utilising a Responsible Disclousre program with this weeks Web application Security
-Through researching documentation such as Bugcrowds open sourced responsible disclosure policy https://github.com/bugcrowd/disclosure-policy (Artifact 2), and joining a bug bounty program, I can implement my new-found knowledge of XSS + SQL to test vulnerable sites which can be found by using resources such as Google Dorks searches (inurl:.com/search.asp or further customised) to narrow down potential targets.
+Through researching documentation such as Bugcrowds open sourced responsible disclosure policy [Artifact 1: Disclosure Policy](https://github.com/bugcrowd/disclosure-policy), and joining a bug bounty program, I can implement my new-found knowledge of XSS + SQL to test vulnerable sites which can be found by using resources such as Google Dorks searches (inurl:.com/search.asp or further customised) to narrow down potential targets.

 I have also found that it's not recommended to use something which states an “alert” with random text via the script but rather it should be written as "alert(document.domain)" or similar for the administrators.
-An example of this would be the pop-up seen upon arrival to this page of mine (reload page to see Artifact 1 again), that script is located here: (invisible) <script>alert("Artifact 1 - Remember this pop-up for later..");</script> but states: </script/>alert(“Artifact 1 - Remember this popup for later..”);</script/>.
+An example of this would be the pop-up seen upon arrival to this page of mine (reload page to see Artifact 2 again), that script is located here: (invisible) <script>alert("Artifact 2 - Remember this pop-up for later..");</script> but states: </script/>alert(“Artifact 2 - Remember this popup for later..”);</script/>.
 This is useful for this demonstartion but not useful for the developers who need to patch the issue.

 ### What you can do: -